ShyftXero/sshcat/README.md

 It is meant to be used to somewhat protect CTF challenges on shared infrastructure.

+It's a bit like sshd's ForceCommand http://man.openbsd.org/OpenBSD-current/man5/sshd_config.5#ForceCommand

 ## Features

-- Easy to use: Just specify the command, username, password, and portyou want the SSH server to pipe to.
+- Easy to use: Just specify the username and password (default user:pass), port (default 2222), and command you want the SSH server to run when conencted to.

 ## Usage